6.1.18 Wall ties, bed joint reinforcements and windposts

 - be designed by an engineer in accordance with Technical Requirement R5

-- be austenitic stainless steel (chrome nickel alloys) or austenitic stainless steel (molybdenum chrome nickel alloys) where connected to or embedded in the external leaf of an external cavity wall
+- be austenitic stainless steel (material reference 1 or 3, see Table 4) where connected to or embedded in an outer leaf of an external cavity wall in buildings exceeding three storeys

-- be austenitic stainless steel (molybdenum chrome nickel alloys) where used in aggressive environments, eg coastal locations.
+- be austenitic stainless steel (material reference 1, see Table 4) where used in aggressive environments eg coastal locations.

 Table 9: Spacing on wall ties